 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Identify and explain key concepts related to the legal aspects of the procurement process
+- Identify and explain key concepts related to the procurement process

 - Identify and analyse market-related factors impacting on the procurement of goods and services

-- Evaluate and apply organisational procurement processes and strategies to analyse organisational value for money through the procurement of goods and services
+- Evaluate and apply discipline-based skills to organisational procurement processes and strategies

-- Communicate and reflect on organisational procurement documentation and protocols
+- Communicate and reflect on organisational procurement documentation and processes

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|